 You should never clean a coffee sock with soap!
 A few times a month, you should clean your coffee sock more thoroughly with salt.
 Put a small amount of salt – about a handful – in the coffee sock and rub it with your hands.
 Don’t forget to rinse the filter carefully and completely to remove any residual salt; otherwise, your next cup of coffee will have a salty taste.

-Cloth Coffee Socks: Final Thoughts
+Cloth Coffee Filters: Final Thoughts

 Cloth filters are a great alternative to paper filters for people that want to reduce their environmental impact and save some money to boot.
 They last several months if you clean them regularly and are easy to use in pour-over setups and immersion brewers.
 Because of their flexibility, affordability, and low waste, we highly recommend cloth filters to most people.
 You don’t need to alter your recipe or change your brewing process, and you’ll save money in the long run.